Configuring Additional Settings for a

 Select Wi-Fi Calling Profiles dialog box is

-Add to move the selected profile to the
+table and click Add to move the selected

 Click Save.